LearningByDoingCompetition/learningbydoing-comp/README.md

 # Citation

-***We will provide a citable bibtex entry for the LBD once NeurIPS proceedings have been released!***
+***We will provide a citable bibtex entry for the Learning By Doing competition once NeurIPS proceedings have been released!***